goauthentik/authentik/website/integrations/services/hashicorp-vault/index.md

 > -- https://vaultproject.io

 :::note
-note to self: is this needed
-This guide does not cover vault policies.
-See https://learn.hashicorp.com/tutorials/vault/oidc-auth?in=vault/auth-methods for a more in depth vault guide
+This is based on authentik 2022.2.1 and Vault 1.9.3.
+Instructions may differ between versions.This guide does not cover Vault policies.
+See https://learn.hashicorp.com/tutorials/vault/oidc-auth?in=vault/auth-methods for a more in-depth Vault guide.
 :::

 ## Preparation